w3c/webextensions/proposals/dark_mode_extension_icons.md

 `icon_variants` is also an optional sub-key in the action key dictionary.

 #### Fallback
 * `icon_variants` will be used if they're supplied.
 Otherwise `default_icon` will be used if it's supplied.
 If neither are supplied, then `icons` will be used.

-* icon_variants or variants in action.setIcon() must provide both dark and light icon if they occur, right?
-This can simplify the fallback problem.
+* icon_variants or variants in action.setIcon() must provide both dark and light icon, if they occur.

 * Order of precedence for action:
+<api>.action.setIcon() -> action.icon_variants -> action.default_icon ->
-API: action.setIcon() → action.icon_variants → action.default_icon → icon_variants → icons
+icon_variants -> icons

-* Order of precedence for non-action: icon_variants → icons
+* Order of precedence for non-action: icon_variants -> icons

+### FAQ
-What happens if you specify icon_variants.dark but not icon_variants.light, and also icons?
+* What happens if you specify icon_variants.dark but not icon_variants.light, and also icons?
+If either is provided, both are expected.

 Do we use the dark mode icon from icon_variants for light as well, or fallback to icons?
-TBD
+Both are expected if either "light" or "dark" are supplied.

 What happens if you specify icon_variants.dark but not icon_variants.light, and you don't have icons?
+This could be a warning and a silent fallback to "icons", as the goal is to try to reduce errors as much as possible.

 Do we use the dark mode icon from icon_variants or show an auto-generated icon?
-TBD
+The dark mode icon from variants will be shown if supplied and the user is currently in dark mode.

 #### Warning or error?
 The new `icon_variants` key (or sub-key) will only emit a non-blocking warning